Laughing Rooster Eats

 See recipe card for quantities.

-How to Make Bourbon Maple Glazed Ham Recipe
+How to Make Bourbon Maple Glazed Ham in the Roaster Oven

 For the glaze: Combine bourbon, honey, brown sugar, dijon mustard, and allspice in a small bowl.